Skip to main content

 There is no specific time limit for a local authority to respond to an initial approach to make a homeless application.

 You or your client could complain to a local authority if it does not respond promptly to an initial approach.
-If the problem if not resolved, you could then escalate this to the Local Government and Social Care Ombudsman.
+If the problem is still not resolved, you could then escalate this to the Local Government and Social Care Ombudsman.

 Local authority delays can be so severe that it amounts to gatekeeping.
 Gatekeeping is where a local authority refuses to accept a homeless application when it has a legal duty to do so.
 In this situation, you could discuss the option of a judicial review claim with your client.
 If your client is financially eligible, they should be able to get help with this under legal aid.